Rainer Bonhof: Post-playing career

-Bonhof went on to coach.
-He received his formal license in 1988, and has coached several teams.
+Bonhof's playing career was abruptly ended by an ankle injury in 1983.
+He went on to coach several teams after receiving his formal license in 1988.
 Bonhof was coach of Borussia Moenchengladbach in the late 1990s, but the team was relegated from the Bundesliga.
 He was appointed manager of the Scotland under-21 team in 2002, joining the Scotland national team setup some months after countryman Berti Vogts had been appointed Scotland manager.
 Bonhof was the first full-time manager of the Scotland under-21 team.
 The team enjoyed initial success under Bonhof, winning an away qualifier against Germany and progressing to the qualifying playoffs for the 2004 European Championship.
 Scotland lost in the playoffs on aggregate to Croatia.
 Bonhof continued as Scotland under-21 manager after Vogts resigned as national team manager in November 2004, but resigned in November 2005 after the team went on a run of 14 games without a victory.
 Bonhof had helped Darren Fletcher and James McFadden progress to the full national team.

 On 1 September 2006, Bonhof signed a contract with recent FA Premier League winners Chelsea to become their scout for the scopes of Germany and Austria.
 The contract was a rolling deal, allowing either Chelsea and Bonhof to break it up any time.
 The deal between Chelsea F.C. and Bonhof ended because of the club's high debts.
 Bonhof left London on 31 October 2008.

 On 11 February 2009, he was named as the new vice president of Borussia Mönchengladbach.
+In March 2024, club president Rolf Königs resigned and Bonhof was appointed as his successor.